 The ZF 5 speed is a hydraulic "master and slave" system, meaning the only mechanical linkage in the system is the clutch pedal swing arm and there are no adjustments to compensate for wear in the pedal assembly.
 It is extremely common for the thin plastic bushings in the clutch pedal pivot shaft to wear, allowing the rod to literally grind away at the pedal assembly itself.
 The problem compounds the longer the pivot shaft is allowed to eat away at the metal holes in which it rests - eventually, you'll end up with an oval hole instead of a round one, requiring more extensive repairs or replacement of the entire assembly.
 The problem is most prevalent on 1987 to 1991 model years as the clutch/brake pedal is made of cast aluminum, which wears faster and is more difficult to repair than the steel assembly found on 1992 to 1997 model years.
 After removing the clutch/brake pedal assembly (as outlined in the procedures below), inspect for excessive wear and replace the bushings or entire assembly as necessary to alleviate your clutch throw issues.
+We also highly recommend performing the Heim Joint Mod (rod end upgrade) to eliminate concerns associated with the plastic clutch master cylinder rod eye bushing wearing.

 The following procedures are applicable to 1987 - 1991 model year pickups.
 For later model years, please see: 1992 - 1997 Clutch Pedal Bushing Replacement